Financial Aid & Scholarship Office

 Grants

-Grants are a form of financial aid that are based on need and disbursed according to enrollment requirements.
-Grants do not have to be repaid.
+Grants are financial aid given by the federal or state government based on need.
+Grants do not have to be repaid!

 Federal Grants